-The switch can be a dispatcher's switch, or a switch linked to a drawbridge, a switch machine, etc. In this diagram, closing switch S1 will cause eastbound signal #1 and westbound signal #2 to show 'stop.'
-The other two signals continue to function normally.
-The entire block between TS2-D #1 and TS2-D #2 will have an 'occupied' status for both tracks.
+The switch can be a dispatcher's switch, auxiliary train detector or a switch linked to a drawbridge, a switch machine, etc. In this diagram, closing switch S1 will cause eastbound signal #1 and westbound signal #2 to show 'stop.'
+The entire block between TS2 #1 and TS2 #2 will have an 'occupied' status.

 To manually clear an 'occupied' block, momentarily connect the 'Link' terminal (LE for the east side, or LW for the west side) directly to the 'C' terminal.
 This may need to be done after a train leaves the block through a turnout onto a siding or branch line, or if it is removed from the track by hand.
-In this diagram, briefly pressing S2 will clear the block between TS2-D #1 and TS2-D #2.
+Briefly pressing S2 clears the block between TS2 #1 and TS2 #2.